 Objectives Eliminate obstacles to women's full participation in the political and economic life of the country.
-Increased capacity and coordination among partner and relevant stakeholders on gender mainstreaming, and gender-based programming and budgeting Outputs No. of women in leadership and decision-making positions No. of training conducted No. of vulnerable groups whose livelihood improved No. of women and children on balance diet Number of security personnel trained in gender Number of trainings on gender held Number of Gender units established in Ministries Number of rehabilitation centers established National trust fund established for persons living with disabilities Progress No recent training conducted on gender-based budgeting There is a whole Gender Directorate established at the Ministry of Women A rehabilitation center already established at Bakoteh to deal with issues related to women that have been victimized.
+Increased capacity and coordination among partner and relevant stakeholders on gender mainstreaming, and gender-based programming and budgeting Outputs No. of women in leadership and decision-making positions No. of training conducted No. of vulnerable groups whose livelihood improved No. of women and children on balance diet Number of security personnel trained in gender

+Number of trainings on gender held Number of Gender units established in Ministries Number of rehabilitation centers established National trust fund established for persons living with disabilities Progress Currently having consultations with the IMF for support from AFRITAC West No recent training conducted on gender-based budgeting There is a whole Gender Directorate established at the Ministry of Women A rehabilitation centre already established at Bakoteh to deal with issues related to women that have been victimized.
 Status On going Challenges No national trust fund in place for people living with disabilities.